 Western Australian Lithium Projects Next Steps

-The Company is focussed on the acquisition and development of high quality lithium projects.
-Macarthur Minerals is currently evaluating its tenure and commencing discussions with various third parties concerning potential joint ventures to maximise the exploration effort throughout 2017.
+The Company is focussed on the exploration of high quality lithium projects.
+The Company is currently evaluating its tenure and commencing discussions with various third parties concerning potential joint ventures to maximise the exploration effort throughout 2018.